direktiv/direktiv.github.io/docs/install/logging.md

 ---
 layout: default
-title: Logging
+title: Configuration
-nav_order: 15
+nav_order: 35
-parent: Configuration
+parent: fff
 ---

 Direktiv uses [fluentbit](https://fluentbit.io/) to handle application and function logging.
 Fluentbit runs as a sidecar in direktiv's components and comes with a basic configuration which can not be changed but additional outputs can be added through helm configuration: